HerrIvan/embedding-cvx-projection/docs/background.md

 The operation achieved is analogous to answering the question: _how can I best explain my input embedding by _meaningfully_ combining embeddings in the set embeddings set?_.

-Presumed applications for it are a) retrieving relevant but diverse contexts in the retrieval step of Retrieval Augmented Generation workflow (RAG) or b) extending knowlege graphs by inferring relationships.
+Presumed applications for it are a) retrieving relevant but diverse contexts in the retrieval step of Retrieval Augmented Generation workflow (RAG) or b) extending knowledge graphs by inferring relationships.

 For instruction on _how to use_ please check the [README.md](../README.md) file at the root of this repo.